 Before you handle a negative review, you have to recognize few things first.
 Sometimes, no matter how nice you are or how good your service was, there will still be people who leave a bad review after.
 Try to notice a pattern of what consumers are saying about your business.
 They may have come in with a bias from other less than positive reviews you have received.
 Or, someone told them something negative about your business that affected their perception of your business before they can form their own opinion.
 Some things are just out of your control, and it's your job to control the things you can.

 First of all, stay calm; a negative review is not the end of the world.
 Remember not to take anything too personally because everyone is entitled to their opinion.
 Try to read your reviews from the perspective of a customer to give you a better understanding of where they are coming from.

 Here are some common ways you shouldn't respond to a negative customer review

-- Blaming the customer -Instead, it’s important for you take responsibility for the actions as a business, especially if you are in the service industry.
+Blaming the customer -Instead, it's important for you to take responsibility for your actions as a business, especially if you are in the service industry.

 How to monitor your reviews

 According to powerreviews.com, “the ideal star rating for a product is between 4.2 and 4.5 stars, and purchase likelihood starts to drop when a product’s average star rating reaches a perfect 5.
 The occasional negative review gets your average star rating between 4.2 and 4.5 where purchase likelihood peaks.”
 As you can see, it's important to establish a system for monitoring your reviews in order to keep your overall ranking from dropping below your desired numbers.

 There are various tools you can use to monitor your reviews.
 For example, our Review Generation Tool allows us to track positive and negative reviews.
 Our proprietary CRM will also email or text your customers a survey about their experience.